averissimo/buid-r-docker-action/README.md

 It has 2 dockerfiles:

-* Dockerfile - used for github action and doesn't need any long actions to build
+* Dockerfile - used for github action and doesn't need any actions to build
 * Dockerfile.build - Base image that gets build every few days with latest upstream